esokoletsky/quiz-app2/README.md

 Start with `npm install` to get and install the proper dependencies

-Running `npm start` will run the E-Commerce site
+Running `npm start` will run the app
 Visit `http://localhost:3000` to start shopping on a local server

 `Deployed Link`: https://quiz-app-gmg.netlify.app/